Narthorn/ctf/2020-10-24_DGSESIEE/timeline/README.md

 Another slow start; I woke up at 8:45 but only started working at 12:05, taking a 1h break in the afternoon to chat with a friend, and another 1h break to clean my room and shower, so I could feel less like roadkill.

-At this point I had attempted every single challenge besides Evil Cipher, and was only left with things I was stuck on, so it was time to get serious.
+At this point I had attempted every single challenge besides Evil Cipher, and was only left with things I was stuck on.

 ![monday](monday.png)